Limiting Work in Progress (WIP) in Scrum with Kanban - What / When / Who / How

 My take on this is that first of all a decision needs to be made whether to pull this item into the Sprint Backlog.
 This discussion isn't related to Kanban at all.
 It is a core Scrum question and the answer is that it is up to the team to agree to pull a new item into the Sprint Backlog.
 The Sprint Goal can be used to assess how aligned this item is with the current focus.

-In case the item is pulled into the Sprint Backlog, then the Dev Team needs to figure out whether they can actually start it right away.
+In case the item is pulled into the Sprint Backlog, then the Developers need to figure out whether they can actually start it right away.
 This depends on the WIP limits and the current WIP.
 If the team is at their WIP limit they shouldn't pull in that new item until some room frees up.
 If their backlog items are pretty small, an empty WIP slot will free up pretty quickly.
 If items are big, it can take a while.

 The longer it might take to get a normal pull slot ready, the more pressure there might be to actually expedite this card.
 What is expediting? going beyond the current WIP limits and pushing this item along on top of the existing flow.
 The typical way to do this is NOT to change the WIP limit definition but to go above WIP and note a WIP exception.
 These exceptions can then be a topic for inspection and adaptation come time to retrospect.

 When should the WIP limits be inspected and adapted?

 In general, I don't recommend changing WIP limits on a whim just because there seems to be a need during the Sprint.
 I'd rather see an exception and discussion rather than hide the problem under a policy change.